ikokkari/PythonExamples/README.md

-# PythonExamples
+# Python Examples

-Example programs from the course CCPS 109 Computer Science I, as taught by Ilkka Kokkarinen.
+Example programs from the course *CCPS 109 Computer Science I*, as taught by Ilkka Kokkarinen.

+All computer science instructors are free to use and adapt these examples for their purposes.

+These programs are distributed in the hope that they will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.

 For questions and comments, contact me at ilkka.kokkarinen@gmail.com.